jtzhpf/juxta/analyzer/libs/pygments/doc/languages.rst

 ... that's all?
 ---------------

 Well, why not write your own?
 Contributing to Pygments is easy and fun.
-Look :doc:`here <docs/lexerdevelopment>` for the docs on lexer development and :ref:`here <contribute>` for contact details.
+Take a look at the :doc:`docs on lexer development <docs/lexerdevelopment>`.
+Pull requests are welcome on `GitHub <https://github.com/pygments/pygments>`.

 Note: the languages listed here are supported in the development version.
 The latest release may lack a few of them.